-In Redbridge, Universal Credit is due to be phased in for new claims only from June 2018.
-Existing claims for benefit are due to begin the transition to Universal Credit in 2019.
+In Redbridge, Universal Credit is being phased in for new claims only.
+Existing claims for benefit are due to begin the transition to Universal Credit in 2020.

-To find out more about Universal Credit please visit www.qov.uk/universalcredit
+To find out more about Universal Credit please visit www.gov.uk/universalcredit